AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Introduction

-In this paper, we propose a new IL framework, named~\ours{}, that learns a dynamic generative policy that can autonomously adjust its computation on the fly, thus cheaply outputs multi-modal action distributions to complete the task. \ours{} is inspired by recent advancements in flow-based generative modeling~\citep{liu2022flow, lipman2022flow, albergo2023stochastic, iterative2023Heitz}.
+In this paper, we propose a new IL framework, named~\ours{}, that learns a dynamic generative policy that can autonomously adjust its computation on the fly, thus cheaply outputs multi-modal action distributions to complete the task. \ours{} is inspired by recent advancements in flow-based generative modeling~\cite{liu2022flow, lipman2022flow, albergo2023stochastic, iterative2023Heitz}.
 We learn probability flows, which are essentially ordinary differential equations (ODEs), to represent the policies.
-These flows are powerful generative models that precisely capture the complicated distributions, but they still require multiple iterations to simulate the ODEs in the inference stage.
-To improve their efficiency, we propose an adaptive ODE solver based on the finding that the simulation error of the ODE is closely related to the variance of the training loss at different states.
-We train an additional small neural network to estimate the variance.
+These flows are powerful generative models that precisely capture the complicated distributions, but similar to energy-based models and diffusion models, they still require \textit{multiple recursive iterations} to simulate the ODEs in the inference stage.

+\ours{} differs from existing flow generative models like Rectified Flow~\cite{liu2022rectified} and Consistency Models~\cite{song2023consistency}, by utilizing the \textit{initially learned ODE} to maintain low training and inference costs, and function as a one-step generator for deterministic target distributions.
+In contrast, both of these methods require an additional distillation or reflow~\cite{liu2022rectified} process to achieve fast inference.
+To improve the efficiency, we propose an adaptive ODE solver based on the finding that the simulation error of the ODE is closely related to the variance of the training loss at different states.
+We let the action generation model to output an additional variance scalar alongside the action it produces.
 During the execution of the policy, we change the step size according to the variance predicted at the current state.
 Equipping the flow-based policy with the proposed adaptive ODE solver, \ours{} wisely allocates computational resources, yielding high efficiency without sacrificing the diversity provided by the flow-based generative models.
 Specifically, in states with deterministic action distributions, \ours{} generates the action in \emph{one step} -- as efficient as naive BC.
-Empirical results on multiple benchmarks demonstrate that \ours{} can achieve consistently great performance across success rate, behavioral diversity, and execution efficiency.